Front-End vs. Back-End: The Battle of Speech Recognition and Dictation

-Whilst scrolling through the VoicePower twitter feed, a particular news article caught our attention.
+While scrolling through the VoicePower Twitter feed, a particular news article caught our attention.
 The article made reference to a recent study, in which the precision of front-end speech recognition was questioned.
 As a company which provides both front and back-end software, we thought we could contribute an alternative perspective to the discussion.

 Front-end, also known as real-time speech recognition (SR), refers to software that works live, picking up your words and writing them on the screen as you speak them.
-Back-end dictation involves speaking into a handheld device, which records the dialog.
-This recording is then typed up and they are both sent to a secretary, where the accuracy and grammar of the text is checked and edited.
+Back-end dictation involves speaking into a handheld device, which records the dialogue.
+This recording is then typed up and they are both sent to a secretary, where the accuracy and grammar of the text are checked and edited.

-The study founded that front-end SR produced a 7.4 percentage of words that were incorrectly transcribed.
+The study found that front-end SR produced 7.4% of words that were incorrectly transcribed.
 Whereas, the back-end approach reduced these errors down to a significantly lower percentage of 0.4.
 Results such as these, will understandably leave readers wondering, why should we use front-end speech recognition?

 Ultimately, both front and back-end dictation techniques are massively useful and pivotal in saving precious NHS and other professional’s time.
 Yet front-end SR particularly, is only as good as the dedication invested in it.

 Here at VoicePower, we would love to know your thoughts… what do you think of front-end speech recognition?

 Alternatively, if you would like to find out more, why not ask The Speech Recognition People?
 Contact us here https://voicepower.co.uk/contact-us/